 - Serious heart conditions and heart failure

 - Neurological conditions

 - Severe asthma and other respiratory ailments

-The list is not meant to be exclusive – you may have a condition that isn’t on the list but still prevents you from working.
-But you may have to submit even more documentation to show the SSA that your condition is severe enough to count as a disability.
+The SSA has a long list of disabling conditions, available here.
+The list is not meant to be exclusive – you may have a condition that is not present on the list but still prevents you from working.
+But you may have to submit even more documentation to show the SSA that your claims are accurate.

 For a free legal consultation with a social security disability lawyer serving Duluth, call 404-400-4000

 SSD benefits are a financial lifeline that will help you replace the income you have lost because of your medical condition.
 A consultation with a lawyer is one simple step that can avoid months of waiting with no benefits.

 Let John Foy & Associates sit down with you and explain the process and how we can help.
 Call us or fill out the form to your right and get your FREE consultation today.